Quantum Zeno effect

 With the increasing number of measurements the wave function tends to stay in its initial form.
 In the animation, a free time evolution of a wave function, depicted on the left, is in the central part interrupted by occasional position measurements that localize the wave function in one of nine sectors.
 On the right, a series of very frequent measurements leads to the quantum Zeno effect.

 In quantum mechanics, frequent measurements cause the quantum Zeno effect, a reduction in transitions away from the system's initial state, slowing a system's time evolution.

 Sometimes this effect is interpreted as "a system cannot change while you are watching it".
 One can "freeze" the evolution of the system by measuring it frequently enough in its known initial state.
 The meaning of the term has since expanded, leading to a more technical definition, in which time evolution can be suppressed not only by measurement: the quantum Zeno effect is the suppression of unitary time evolution in quantum systems provided by a variety of sources: measurement, interactions with the environment, stochastic fields, among other factors.
 As an outgrowth of study of the quantum Zeno effect, it has become clear that applying a series of sufficiently strong and fast pulses with appropriate symmetry can also decouple a system from its decohering environment.

-The comparison with Zeno's paradox is due to a 1977 article by Baidyanath Misra & E. C. George Sudarshan.
 The name comes by analogy to Zeno's arrow paradox, which states that because an arrow in flight is not seen to move during any single instant, it cannot possibly be moving at all.
 In the quantum Zeno effect an unstable state seems frozen – to not 'move' – due to a constant series of observations.
+The comparison is due to a 1977 article by Baidyanath Misra and E. C. George Sudarshan.